 If you sell large but lightweight items, such as papier-mâché giraffe sculptures, DIM weight charges could increase your shipping costs and discourage sales.
 A 3PL provider with experience handling large items can help you find the most economical way to package your orders.

 The right 3PL provider can save you money on shipping.
 That can be the difference between success and failure in online retail.

 Fragile product fulfillment

-A top-notch fulfillment warehouse will carefully ship fragile items with the minimum packaging required.
-That can save you money on packing materials and shipping costs.
+A top-notch fulfillment warehouse will carefully ship fragile items with the minimum packaging required while ensuring safety.
+That way, you save money on packing materials and shipping costs.

 2. What will the 3PL provider do to meet my performance metrics?